interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 For more information, please visit the API reference [here](/interactions.py/API Reference/API Reference/models/Internal/application_commands/#interactions.models.internal.application_commands.SlashCommandChoice).

-## I Need More Than 25 Choices
+## Autocompleting Choices

-Looks like you want autocomplete options.
-These dynamically show users choices based on their input.
+If you have more than 25 choices the user can choose from, or you want to give a dynamic list of choices depending on what the user is currently typing, then you will need autocomplete options.
 The downside is that you need to supply the choices on request, making this a bit more tricky to set up.

 To use autocomplete options, set `autocomplete=True` in `@slash_option()`: